dougdonohoe/ddpoker/README-DEV.md

 it was just a game after all, and this probably reduced our support costs.

 Yes, this is embarrassing in retrospect.

+### Computer AI

+While not "AI" by today's standards, there is a white paper in `docs/AI_Whitepaper.rtf` that explains the design of DD Poker's computer opponents.

 ### Database Host